chucktilbury/tkinter-form-widgets/README.md

 * rem_table -- This is the remote table where the data that will be displayed is located.
 * rem_column -- This is the column of the remote table.

+### formCheckbox
+This is a wrapper for the tkinter Checkbox class.
+The check box represents a boolean value in the database.

+##### Additional parameters
+* table -- This is the table that the data for this widget is in.
+* column -- This is the column of the table.